-The inaugural season starts with a week in residence at the Sirius Park of Science and Art in Sochi, Russia, where the orchestra will rehearse and be coached by a professional faculty drawn from major orchestras and opera houses.
-It will then embark on its first tour, giving five concerts in Russia and seven across the United Kingdom, performing in several of the world’s most prestigious concert halls.
+The inaugural season started with a week in residence at the Sirius Park of Science and Art in Sochi, Russia, where the orchestra rehearsed and was coached by a professional faculty drawn from major orchestras and opera houses.
+Afterwards it embarked on its first tour, giving five concerts in Russia and seven across the United Kingdom, performing in several of the world’s most prestigious concert halls.

-Jan Latham-Koenig, the British Artistic Director of the Kolobov Novaya Opera in Moscow, will conduct the orchestra.
+Jan Latham-Koenig, the British Artistic Director of the Kolobov Novaya Opera in Moscow, conducted the orchestra.
 He is the only British conductor to occupy such a senior titled position with one of Russia’s leading musical institutions.